Classroom Visits, Workshops & Discussion Guides

 My Author Journey And What I’ve Learned (So Far)

 L.E. will detail how she went from journaling to writing short stories, on to playwriting and blogging, then to self-published novelist and finally, traditionally published novelist.
-She’ll share some of the obstacles she’s had to overcome personally and professionally on her way to becoming a published author, and will detail the process of drafting, editing, querying and working with a publisher.
-We’ll also learn the importance of balancing creativity, discipline, and business sense in order to achieve success.
+She’ll share some of the obstacles she’s had to overcome personally and professionally on her way to becoming a published author, and will give an overview on the process of drafting, editing, querying and working with a publisher.
+We’ll also discuss the importance of balancing creativity, discipline, and business sense in order to achieve success.

 Plotting For Pantsers (How to Outline Your Book Even When You Don’t Enjoy It)